Chateau Aeroport-Mirabel: Closure and abandonment

 The hotel was a victim of the airport's decline.
 On August 26, 2002, facing high vacancies due to Mirabel Airport's dwindling usage, it closed after 25 years in service.
 Mirabel itself was eventually closed for passenger traffic in 2004.

 A potential reopening was announced in February 2011, when Syscomax, a construction and management company, had signed a long term lease with Montreal Airport ADM to renovate and operate the long-vacant hotel.
 However, only renovations to the adjacent eight-storey administration building were completed (it planned for it to be used by aerospace companies; today it's mostly vacant office space for lease).
 Plans for a hotel reopening (first set for 2012, and then 2014) were repeatedly pushed back, until eventually canceled.
-Consequently, no renovation work was ever done to the Chateau Mirabel.
+Despite attempts to renovate the hotel, the extremely decayed state of the building made those efforts useless.
 By November 2014, Aeroports de Montreal announced a decision to demolish the adjacent airport terminal building and outdoor parking structure.
 Demolition work was completed in 2016, leaving just the hotel and its connecting skyway standing.
 The hotel has since been boarded up and left to deteriorate the past two decades.
 Extensive damage can be seen through its exterior windows, with ceilings partially collapsed due to water damage.